 If you have an upcoming residential or commercial project and require a detailed lumber takeoff, then QTO Estimating should be your first call.
 We have prepared wood framing estimates for many small to big size construction projects around the world.
 Our team of experienced and professional estimators has decades of combined experience working on construction projects.
 Moreover, we understand what is involved in the preparation of complete lumber takeoff or millwork estimates for building projects.
-By using latest estimating software, we ensure that our takeoffs are error-free and all the items are quantified accurately.
+By using the latest estimating software, we ensure that our takeoffs are error-free and all the items are quantified accurately.

 Our material takeoff sheets (MTO) are well-referenced with drawing # and detail #.
-So it is easy for our clients to skim through the quantities and verify it by going to the particular detail on drawing from which it was quantified.
-Furthermore, for ordering lumber in bulk from your supplier, it is possible to use our lumber takeoffs to know the exact quantities of woodwork required for your particular project.
+So it is easy for our clients to skim through the quantities and verify them by going to the particular detail on drawing from which it was quantified.
+Furthermore, for ordering lumber in bulk from your supplier, it is possible to use our lumber takeoffs to know the exact quantities of timber required for your particular project.
 Furthermore, if you are a general contractor and looking for rough carpentry bids from sub-contractors, then you can use our material estimates to get quotations from lumber suppliers or millwork sub-contractors.

 In our lumber takeoff services, we quantify all woodwork of Division 06 as per CSI master format including;